Learn more about our founder, Dr. John McKee, who established Pace Learning Systems and its mission in 1977.

 Learn more about our President/CEO, Dr. Susan McKee, whose professional history was recently featured on AL.com.

-This year, Pace Learning Systems celebrates its 40th year of success supporting struggling learners.
-For four decades, Pace has worked to help basic education programs support student success, by providing simple-to-use systems that ensure quick, consistent progress to higher levels of educational achievement.
+In 2017, Pace Learning Systems celebrated its 40th year of success supporting struggling learners.
+For over four decades, Pace has worked to help basic education programs support student success, by providing simple-to-use systems that ensure quick, consistent progress to higher levels of educational achievement.
 Pace continues to develop instructional systems that help distinguish a classroom from traditional education environments.

 A wise man once said, “Nothing teaches like success.”
 The Pace method utilizes small-step learning successes, in order to help programs and students achieve great success.
 In the same way that struggling learners fall into a cycle of failure, over time, individuals can likewise experience a cycle of success.
 They can develop and harbor a “tailwind” of successful learning experiences to push continued progress and development.